ursatile/aspnet-btb/101-testing-aspnet-web-apps 1.md

 ![web-application-factory-brain-meme](./images/web-application-factory-brain-meme.jpeg)

-Let's use `WebApplicationFactory` to plug in an end-to-end test that'll verify that our `/status` page is actually working
+Let's use `WebApplicationFactory` to plug in an end-to-end test that'll verify that our pages are actually working.

 First, install the package.
 From the `Rockaway` folder: